lytics/lytics-training/README.md

-# lytics-training
+# Lytics Training

-Materials for the Lytics training course
+This repository contains materials for the Lytics training course.